WernerKr/-Un-original-Prusa-Heated-Drybox/README.md

      If the fan control is not used, the fans must be permanently connected to the 24 V voltage.
      The display behaves as if the additional fan control were present, showing a countdown in seconds for the fan to shut down!

-#### My recommendation for the filament to be used for "Bracket Y" and "condotto 5" is PC blend
+#### My recommendation for the filament to be used for "Bracket Y" and "condotto 5" is Nylon
 #### or an even higher temperature resistant filament.
-#### In my experience, even ASA is not suitable!
+#### In my experience, even PC blend or ASA is not suitable!

 ### Also important!
     When the heating is on, air exchange must be able to take place,